Clematis header image

 Maintenance couldn't be easier - simply cut your plant back to about 25-30cm above ground level each March, close to the lowest set of good buds.

-Want a quick recap?
-Watch our short video guide to pruning a clematis
+Step-by-step video guide to pruning clematis

 We hope you're now feeling much more confident about pruning your climber!
 Want to learn more about clematis?
 Visit our hub page - a dedicated resource which groups together everything you need to know about growing and caring for this popular climbing plant.